-Early Technical College AT TENNESSEE COLLEGE OF APPLIED TECHNOLOGY (TCAT) Early Technical College at TCAT is a hybrid CMCSS high school open to junior and senior students that specializes in the technical training associated with high skill, high wage, and in-demand jobs.
-It provides a unique, hands-on learning experience that allows students a no-cost opportunity to work towards specialized industry certificates while also earning the necessary high school credits for graduation.
+Early Technical College at tennessee college of applied technology (tcat) Early Technical College at TCAT is a hybrid CMCSS high school open to junior and senior students that specializes in the technical training associated with high skill, high wage, and in-demand jobs.
+It provides a unique, hands-on learning experience that allows students a no-cost opportunity to work towards specialized post-secondary certificates while also earning the necessary high school credits for graduation.
 Rigorous academic coursework is completed through an online platform led by Tennessee-certified instructors.
 Students participate in labs facilitated by TCAT instructors and internships aligned to classroom experiences in order to demonstrate competencies and earn industry recognized certificates in their chosen programs of study.
-Early Technical College is open to 11th and 12th grade students from high schools across CMCSS.
 Candidates must meet admission requirements to qualify.
-THE EARLY TECHNICAL COLLEGE HAS FIVE OPTIONS FOR STUDENTS: DIESEL POWERED EQUIPMENT TECHNOLOGY This program provides practical experience in the repair and maintenance of diesel powered equipment.
+THE EARLY TECHNICAL COLLEGE HAS FIVE OPTIONS FOR STUDENTS: CRIMINAL JUSTICE: CORRECTIONAL SERVICES Correctional Services pathway will equip students with the knowledge and skills needed to become a jailer or guard within a correctional facility.
+Students will garner a better understanding of inmate processing, the ways in which order is maintained within a jail, and how to invoke disciplinary measures when necessary.
+DIESEL POWERED EQUIPMENT TECHNOLOGY This program provides practical experience in the repair and maintenance of diesel powered equipment.
 Students receive instruction in troubleshooting, engine analysis, disassembling engines, replacing defective parts, reassembling, etc. The program's mission is to provide technical instruction and skill development that will enable students to enter employment in truck, construction, agricultural equipment, and other related fields as technicians.
-INDUSTRIAL ELECTRICAL MAINTENANCE/ MECHATRONICS This program includes classroom and hands-on experience in electronics, electrical, pneumatics, hydraulics, motor controls, programmable controllers, robotics, machine shop, and related math.
-Students completing this program will be prepared to perform in entry level positions within a typical industrial environment.
-PRE-PRACTICAL NURSING This program is a direct path from high school into the adult TCAT Practical Nursing program.
-Students study basic nursing skills and related subjects such as body structure and function, nutrition, pharmacology, obstetrics, and psychology.
-Pre-PPN Pathway Curriculum is structured to prepare students for the adult program taught and facilitated by a TCAT Nursing faculty member.
-The pathway is a combination of classroom and laboratory experiences.
-Upon completion of the Practical Nursing Program, the graduate is eligible to take the practical nurse exam.
-HEATING, VENTILATION, AIR CONDITIONING/REFRIGERATION Classroom and shop learning experiences include theory, application, and service of air conditioning and refrigeration equipment.
-Print reading, basic electronics, pneumatics, math, programmable controllers, refrigerant containment certification (EPA certification), and heat pump technology are basic components of this program.
-Upon completion, students will be prepared to enter jobs as service technicians in a variety of domestic, industrial, and commercial settings.
-PHARMACY TECHNOLOGY Students will be prepared to work as pharmacy technicians in healthcare settings.
-Instruction includes anatomy and physiology, medical terminology, pharmacy math, and other courses along with supervised clinical training.
-Pharmacy technicians prepare medications under the direction of a pharmacist, and may measure, mix, count, label, and record amounts of medication dosages according to prescription orders.
 EARLY TECHNICAL COLLEGE ADMISSION REQUIREMENTS: